Edward B. Lewis: Career and research

-His Nobel Prize–winning studies with Drosophila, (including the discovery of the Drosophila Bithorax complex of homeotic genes, and elucidation of its function), founded the field of evolutionary developmental biology and laid the groundwork for our current understanding of the universal, evolutionarily conserved strategies controlling animal development.
+His Nobel Prize–winning studies with Drosophila, including the discovery of the Drosophila Bithorax complex of homeotic genes and the elucidation of its function, helped found the field of evolutionary developmental biology and laid the groundwork for modern understanding of conserved mechanisms of animal development.
 He is credited with development of the complementation test.
-His key publications in the fields of genetics, developmental biology, radiation and cancer are presented in the book Genes, Development and Cancer, which was released in 2004.
+A collection of his key publications and perspectives is presented in the edited volume Genes, Development and Cancer: The Life and Work of Edward B. Lewis.

+In the 1940s and 1950s, Lewis carried out foundational studies on closely linked mutations in Drosophila, introducing the concept of pseudoallelism.
+Through analysis of loci such as white and apricot, he demonstrated that mutations previously thought to represent multiple alleles of a single gene could in fact be separated by recombination, revealing that genes could consist of multiple closely linked functional elements.
+These studies helped establish the concept of intragenic recombination and challenged the classical view of genes as indivisible units, laying the groundwork for his later work on gene complexes such as the Bithorax complex.

 During the 1950s, Lewis studied the effects of radiation from X-rays, nuclear fallout and other sources as possible causes of cancer.
 He reviewed medical records from survivors of the atomic bombings of Hiroshima and Nagasaki, as well as radiologists and patients exposed to X-rays.
 Lewis concluded that "health risks from radiation had been underestimated".
 Lewis published articles in Science and other journals and made a presentation to a Congressional committee on atomic energy in 1957.

 At the scientific level of the debate, the crucial question was whether the "threshold theory" was valid or whether, as Lewis insisted, the effects of radioactivity were "linear with no threshold", where every exposure to radiation had a long-term cumulative effect.